I’ve got a theory... That it’s a demon... A dancing Demon, no something isn’t right there...

 In this scenario they also released a ‘novel’ test for the ‘novel’ virus - the PCR test.

 However, as we have previously learned, it didn’t matter which of the Sars-CoV-2 test kits you were tested with, the majority were what is described as multi-virus test kits.
 With a multi-virus test kit the issue for clinicians and those who receive a positive result can be identifying which virus or bacteria they tested positive to.
-Many PCR testing kits report testing only for ORF1-based genes that are believed to be specific to the SARS-CoV-2 virus.
-However, others that are currently in use are not SARS-CoV-2 specific, such as those from AusDiagnostics, and the widely used Roche COBAS, Cepheid GeneXpert (XPCOV2/FLU/RSV-10), GenMark ePlex (EA001222) and BioFire FilmArray (423883) kits that also test positive for a range of other respiratory illnesses.
+Many PCR testing kits report testing only for ORF1-based genes that are believed to be specific to the SARS-CoV-2 virus1.
+However, others that are currently in use are not SARS-CoV-2 specific, such as those from AusDiagnostics, and the widely used Roche COBAS, Cepheid GeneXpert (XPCOV2/FLU/RSV-10), GenMark ePlex (EA001222) and BioFire FilmArray (423883) kits that also test positive for a range of other respiratory illnesses2.
 Some that do claim specificity for SARS-CoV-2 also warn the user that a positive result with their test does not rule out bacterial rather than or in addition to viral infection.
 Discussions we had with NHS lab staff in late 2020 showed that many labs used older computer systems and software applications to collect and report the test results from the PCR machine across a closed lab network.
 Some of these systems were so old that they were unable to collect or report when the PCR machine showed that the positive result related to a particular virus - whether Sars-CoV-2 or one of the other viruses the kit could test for.
 In this way, a positive result to any was being returned as a positive result to Sars-Cov-2, creating part of the pandemic of false positive test results.
 Flawed and Contaminated RT-PCR Tests added to the pandemic of false positive test results with up to 33% of some RT-PCR covid tests exhibiting issues including elevated false positive rates, false negatives, poor specificity, contamination of primer fluids and reagents or due to poor laboratory practices.
 And in some cases even design flaws.
 While the first CDC RT-PCR tests were contaminated and poorly designed and both the FDA and CDC required labs to stop using batches with contaminated or faulty reagents that were later destroyed, self-appointed Fact Checkers evasively said any claims that a CDC test had been revoked were false and that no PCR test had in fact ever been recalled.
 The fact checkers did this through their common use of misdirection and manipulation of terms, and by focusing on the most recent version of CDC RT-PCR test that has not been entirely without issues and which the CDC have since voluntarily withdrawn from emergency use authorisation.